Liver Diseases / Fatty Liver Disease

 Here are a few questions to ask your doctor or medical team:

-• What type of fatty liver disease do I have?
+• What stage of fatty liver disease do I have?